 Our Collective Purpose of high levels of learning for all students grew in both its understanding and application by teachers.
 As a Leadership Team, we tightened our own understanding of what it means for all students to be learning at high levels.
 We continued with a laser-like focus to further define what the Intervention Pyramid looked like and how, in particular, Tier 2 and Tier 3 practices could be tightened and consistency could be guaranteed.
-This will continue to be a focus in the 2021 school year.
+This will continue to be a focus in the 2022 school year.

-Throughout 2020, even with the small interruption of home-based learning, student achievement was pleasing.
+Throughout 2021, even with the interruption of home-based learning, student achievement was pleasing.
 We attribute this to a deep understanding of shared teaching practices, teacher collaboration focused on the individual learning needs of students, quality professional learning and mutual accountability for student learning.

-Our Grade Meetings moved to new levels in 2020 as teams refined their practices and increased efficacy.
+Our Grade Meetings moved to new levels in 2021 as teams refined their practices and increased efficacy.
 There is a high level of coordination and focus within these meetings.
 Teachers, with their Numeracy and Literacy Coaches, focused on not just learning for a few, but worked toward learning for every student.
 As a teaching staff, we grew in our understanding of the difference between a 'must-know' and a 'nice-to-know' for students.
 Stronger intervention practices were developed for students who did not acquire learning at the first attempt.
+Anchored in the school is a shared ownership of student learning.